Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Analysis of the AML microbiome data

-The above findings may suggest that intervening in the abundance of OTU \textit{unc05eti} or \textit{Ruminococcaceae} family at specific time points during the course of treatment may help in the prevention and/or intervention of developing infections during IC for AML patients.
-Additional studies might be needed to further validate this result.
+Based on the estimation results of the penalized logistic regression model, $7$ genera are selected to be considered as candidate mediators.
+Details about these genera are given in Table \ref{table:selectedgenera}.
+Existing studies have shown that cancer chemotherapy can alter the abundance of many bacterial families, including \textit{Enterococcaceae}, \textit{Streptococcaceae}, \textit{Bacteroidaceae}, \textit{Actinomycetaceae}, \textit{Clostridiales (Unc05irm)}, \textit{Verrucomicrobiaceae}, and \textit{Rikenellaceae} \citep{chen2020gut,zhang2021intestinal,jiang2022distinctive,guevara2024gut,xu2024gut}.
+For example, \cite{guevara2024gut} reported that hematologic cancer therapies often disrupt gut microbiota, reducing the diversity of beneficial bacteria while increasing pathogenic bacteria, such as those from the \textit{Enterococcus} genus.
+Additionally, numerous studies have also demonstrated that changes in the abundance of these selected bacterial families can influence infection risk \citep{vincent2013reductions,kononen2015actinomyces,hakim2018gut,garcia2022changes,martinez2022gut}.
+For instance, \cite{hakim2018gut} found that the domination of gut microbiota by \textit{Enterococcaceae} or \textit{Streptococcaceae} families at any time during chemotherapy predicted a higher risk of infection in subsequent phases of chemotherapy in children undergoing therapy for newly diagnosed acute lymphoblastic leukemia.

+To assess the sensitivity of the real data analysis results to potential violations of the no-unmeasured-confounding assumptions (i.e., Assumptions \ref{assump:3}, \ref{assump:4}, and \ref{assump:7}) for the proposed method, we also calculate the estimated values and the 95\% standard normal bootstrap confidence intervals for IIE and IDE if we do not consider the baseline covariates $\bm X$, the results can be found in Table \ref{table:estimatenox}.
+When the baseline covariates $\bm{X}$ are considered, the interventional indirect effect (IIE) is significantly different from zero, and the sign of the estimate for the interventional direct effect (IDE) is negative.
+In contrast, when the confounding variables $\bm{X}$ are not considered, the IIE is not significantly different from zero, and the sign of the estimate of IDE is positive.
+This indicates that the proposed estimators are sensitive to the violations of the no-unmeasured-confounding assumptions.

 We conclude with a note on the computational cost.
-Our real data analysis is implemented on a 48-core node with an Intel Platinum 8160F Skylake (2.1GHz) CPU.
-We use 20 cores for parallel computing.
-The total computation time for getting the estimates of the IIE and IDE and the associated confidence intervals is $95.1$ seconds, while that for the NIE and NDE is $38.3$ seconds.
+The real data analysis is conducted on a 65-core node equipped with an Intel Cascade Lake CPU, utilizing 20 cores for parallel computing.
+Using Table \ref{table:estimate} as an example, the total computation time to obtain the estimates of the IIE and IDE, along with their associated confidence intervals, using the proposed method is $578$ seconds.
+For the IPW-NIE-based and IPW-NDE-based methods, the total computation time is $602$ seconds.
+In contrast, the total computation time for the Sonh-NIE-based and Sohn-NDE-based methods is substantially higher, taking $5821$ seconds.